GudokVlad-Pilot/GudokVlad-Pilot/README.md

 # Hi, my name is Vlad 👋

-I am ambitious IT specialist who has recently graduated, specializing in Web and Mobile application development
+I am ambitious IT specialist who has recently graduated, specializing in Web and Mobile application development.

 ## About me: